The Complexity Landscape of Fixed-Parameter Directed Steiner Network Problems: Introduction

-On directed graphs, Steiner problems can become significantly harder, and while there is a richer landscape of variants, very few results are known \cite{DBLP:journals/siamdm/GuoNS11,DBLP:journals/talg/ChekuriEGS11, DBLP:journals/siamcomp/FeldmanR06,DBLP:journals/jal/CharikarCCDGGL99, DBLP:journals/algorithmica/Zelikovsky97,DBLP:conf/soda/ChitnisHM14, DBLP:conf/iwpec/ChitnisEHKKS14}.
-A natural and well-studied generalization of \pname{Steiner Tree} to directed graphs is \pname{Directed Steiner Tree (DST)}, where an arc-weighted directed graph $G$ and terminals $r,t_1,\dots, t_d$ are given and the tasks is to find a minimum-cost subgraph containing an $r\to t_i$ path for every $1\le i \le d$.
-Using essentially the same techniques as in the undirected case~\cite{BjorklundHKK07,DBLP:journals/networks/DreyfusW71}, one can show that this problem is also FPT parameterized by the number of terminals $k=d+1$.
+On directed graphs, Steiner problems can become significantly harder, and while there is a richer landscape of variants, only few results are known \cite{DBLP:journals/siamdm/GuoNS11,DBLP:journals/talg/ChekuriEGS11, DBLP:journals/siamcomp/FeldmanR06,DBLP:journals/jal/CharikarCCDGGL99, DBLP:journals/algorithmica/Zelikovsky97,DBLP:journals/siamcomp/ChitnisFHM20, DBLP:conf/iwpec/ChitnisEHKKS14,DBLP:conf/esa/ChitnisFM18, DBLP:conf/stacs/EibenKPS19}.
+A natural and well-studied generalization of \pname{Steiner Tree} to directed graphs is \pname{Directed Steiner Tree (DST)}, where an arc-weighted directed graph $G$ and terminals $r,t_1,\dots, t_d$ are given and the task is to find a minimum-cost subgraph containing an $r\to t_i$ path for every $1\le i \le d$.
+Using essentially the same techniques as in the undirected case~\cite{DBLP:journals/algorithmica/Nederlof13,fuchs2007dynamic, DBLP:journals/networks/DreyfusW71}, one can show that this problem is also FPT parameterized by the number of terminals $k=d+1$.
 An equally natural generalization of \pname{Steiner Tree} to directed graphs is the \pname{Strongly Connected Steiner Subgraph (SCSS)} problem, where an arc-weighted directed graph $G$ with terminals $t_1, \dots, t_k$ is given, and the task is to find a minimum-cost subgraph containing a $t_i\to t_j$ path for any $1\le i,j\le k$ with $i\neq j$.
-Guo et al.~\cite{DBLP:journals/siamdm/GuoNS11} showed that, unlike \pname{DST}, the \pname{SCSS} problem is W[1]-hard parameterized by the number $k$ of terminals (see also \cite{DBLP:conf/soda/ChitnisHM14}).
-A common generalization of \pname{DST} and \pname{SCSS} is the \pname{Directed Steiner Network (DSN)} problem (also called \pname{Directed Steiner Forest} or \pname{Point-to-Point Connection}), where an arc-weighted directed graph $G$ and a list $(s_1,t_1), \dots, (s_d,t_d)$ of terminal pairs are given and the task is to find a minimum-cost subgraph containing an $s_i\to t_i$ path for every $1\le i \le d$.
-Being a generalization of \pname{SCSS}, the \pname{Directed Steiner Network} problem is also W[1]-hard for the number of terminals $k$ in the set $R=\{s_1,\dots,s_d,t_1,\dots,t_d\}$, but Feldman\footnote{We note that Jon Feldman (co-author of~\cite{DBLP:journals/siamcomp/FeldmanR06}) is not the same person as Andreas Emil Feldmann (co-author of this paper).} and Ruhl~\cite{DBLP:journals/siamcomp/FeldmanR06} showed that the problem is solvable in time $n^{O(k)}$, that is, in polynomial time for every constant~$k$.
+Guo et al.~\cite{DBLP:journals/siamdm/GuoNS11} showed that, unlike \pname{DST}, the \pname{SCSS} problem is W[1]-hard parameterized by $k$ (see also~\cite{DBLP:journals/siamcomp/ChitnisFHM20}), and is thus unlikely to be FPT for this parameter (for more background on parameterized complexity theory see~\cite{flum2006parameterized}).
+A common generalization of \pname{DST} and \pname{SCSS} is the \pname{Directed Steiner Network (DSN)} problem (also called \pname{Directed Steiner Forest}\footnote{Note however that unlike \pname{Steiner Forest}, the solution to \pname{DSN} is not necessarily a forest, which justifies the use of the alternative name used here.} or \pname{Point-to-Point Connection}), where an arc-weighted directed graph $G$ and a list $(s_1,t_1), \dots, (s_d,t_d)$ of terminal pairs are given and the task is to find a minimum-cost subgraph containing an $s_i\to t_i$ path for every $1\le i \le d$.
+Being a generalization of \pname{SCSS}, the \pname{Directed Steiner Network} problem is also W[1]-hard for the number of terminals $k$ in the set $R=\{s_1,\dots,s_d,t_1,\dots,t_d\}$, but Feldman\footnote{We note that Jon Feldman (co-author of~\cite{DBLP:journals/siamcomp/FeldmanR06}) is not the same person as Andreas Emil Feldmann (co-author of this paper).} and Ruhl~\cite{DBLP:journals/siamcomp/FeldmanR06} showed that the problem is solvable in time $n^{O(d)}$, that is, in polynomial time for every constant $d=O(k^2)$.